cn0047/stash/ed/t/methodologies.md

 Two-pizza teams - where no team should be so big that it could not be fed with two pizzas.

-Stakeholder (holds stake) - business/company decision-making person/group/organization.
+Stakeholder - business/company decision-making person/group/organization.
+Shareholder - owner of company's outstanding shares.

 Strengths:
 * Fast learner.